eugene-maiboroda/J-hippodrome/README.md

 * Practiced writing parameterized and exception-based unit tests
 * Gained experience using Mockito and `MockedStatic` for mocking static methods
-* Learned to configure Log4j2 for file rotation and cleanup
+* Basics of log rotation and configuring RollingFileAppender in Log4j2
-* Improved understanding of OOP by implementing encapsulated horse race logic
 * Worked with assertions and structured test coverage for constructor and method behaviors